Dit vak wordt in het Engels aangeboden. Omschrijvingen kunnen daardoor mogelijk alleen in het Engels worden weergegeven.

 existing theories and an original, investigative and creative attitude

 in their application and analysis to the case studies.

-In addition, the consequences of these crimes for the victims will be
+consequences of these crimes for the victims will be discussed.
+In doing

-discussed.
-In doing so the course has an interdisciplinary nature with
+so the course has an interdisciplinary nature including, for instance,

 Throughout the course we will discuss and debate the thesis that

 perpetrators of international crimes are merely ordinary people who

 commit their crimes because they find themselves in extraordinary